Kendysond/Selar-dev-test/test-2/README.md

 # KPIS Dashboard task

-The submitted repo code should be in PHP Laravel 7, with simple blade views (HTML & CSS).
+Your submitted repo code should be in PHP Laravel 7, with simple blade views (HTML & CSS).

 A sample DB with schema and demo data is also attached.
 Please feel free to seed it with more data to better test your setup.

 I’ll leave the presentation of the stats to you because I’d be accessing how you handle UX in your development.
-This coding task accessing your coding skills and your UX approach to solving problems.
+This coding task assesses your coding skills and your UX approach to solving problems.

 There are four tables in the sample SQL that matter
 - Users: when users sign up, they’re put here